 And speaking of battery power, there’s a handy battery charge indicator to tell you how much power you have left.
 It also has a full bag indicator to let you know when the bag needs emptying.

-The WORX WG743 is available in different deck widths, namely 14, 17, or 21-inch.
+The WORX WG743 is available in different deck widths, namely 14, 17, or 21 inches.
 Wider ones are better for more extensive lawns, but unfortunately, the price does increase with size.
 You can also buy it with different battery types, including high-capacity batteries, and with or without a charger.

 - Excellent value for money